 |Internet/Telephone/Television providers|| |

 Inform your internet, television and telephone providers of your move and either transfer your service or shop around to find a better deal, keeping in mind that it may be worthwhile bundling all of the services together.
-Where telephones are concerned, remember to inform both your landline and mobile providers and don’t forget to update the address on your TV licence – failure to do so could result in a fine of up to £1,000!
+Where telephones are concerned, remember to inform both your landline and mobile providers and make sure you update the address on your TV licence too.

 Tell your employer's HR department of your change of address so they can inform the tax office.
 If you're self-employed, you'll need to tell the tax office yourself.
 And don’t forget to let your kids’ schools know of any changes.